 The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 Mykonos is, for a reason, one of Europe’s most popular summer destinations.
-And among those are also its Elite beaches.
+Among these are also its Elite beaches.
 While many have been taken over by parasols and sunbeds for rent (at high prices and next to bars playing loud music), some remain refreshingly unspoiled.

-The best beaches are on the island’s southern coast, which is the most shielded from the winds.
+The best beaches are on the island’s southern coast, which is the most sheltered from the winds.
 However, those in the north are likewise gorgeous and are usually less crowded.

 Top Beaches in Mykonos